vikas1709/WebDev-Session5/readme.md

 Restart the server.

-Set node command to nodemon:
+Set node command to nodemon in package.json (be sure you have nodemon installed first):

 ```js
   "scripts": {